Getting rid of cockroaches involves multiple steps, from baiting to exclusionary measures.

 4. Eliminate Trash and Food Sources

-Be mindful of where you have your food and how you store it, including any pet food.
+Be mindful of where you store your food, including pet food, and how you store it.
 Any room where food is stored, prepped, or enjoyed should be cleaned thoroughly–almost daily–and all food properly sealed.

-When eating, it’s best to keep it to one central area; nothing is worse than opening an old pizza box in your room and finding creepy crawlers.
+When eating, it’s best to keep it to one central area.
 Likewise, whenever you prep or cook a meal, clean your dishes, wipe up afterward, and empty your garbage regularly.
 If the cockroaches don’t have a food source, they will move on to a place that does.

 5. Eliminate Standing Water

-If you have cleaned up, plugged up, and got rid of any potential food source, cockroaches can still hang around.
+If you have cleaned up, plugged up, and gotten rid of any potential food source, cockroaches can still hang around.
 Go in for the kill using either a store-bought bait, spray, or trap.

 Baits and traps work by transferring a harmful chemical that disrupts a cockroach’s nervous system.
 Through mutual contact, the chemical will spread to the rest of the colony, providing relief for any infestation.